jasonmit/locale-root-url/README.md

 # locale-root-url

-A dummy app that shows how one might prefix their app with a locale without it interferring with Ember's router.
+A dummy app that shows how one might prefix their app with a locale without it interfering with Ember's router.

-Basically, `http://foo.com/fr/` (nuance, trailing slash required) and `http://foo.com/` go to the same index route by preloads app with different translation files.
+Basically, `http://foo.com/fr/` (nuance, trailing slash required) and `http://foo.com/` go to the same index route but preloads app payload with default translations.

-English by default.  *NOTE: Passing `/en/` will also work as expected.*  The source of truth for what locales are supported as the translation files themselves.
-The translation files are current in JSON format outside of `app` (very important and intentional to avoid bundling in app.js).
-This can also be easily swapped out with a YAML parser instead.
+English by default.  *NOTE: Passing `/en/` will also work as expected.*  The source of truth for what locales are supported are the translation files themselves.
+The translation files are stored in YAML format outside of `app` (very important and intentional to avoid bundling in app.js).

 ## Prerequisites